AmosNimos/Huston/README.md

 ## Pipe Support

-`huston` supports reading input from a pipe, allowing you to use it in combination with other commands.
+`Huston` supports reading input from a pipe, allowing you to use it in combination with other commands.

 ## Project Details